 Somehow I expect that you'll need to book this at least a year in advance if you wanted to stay there...

-As I'm including Kingairloch is included in this region, it is definitely worth mentioning the Kingairloch Estate as you'll probably not have heard of it.
-They are nestled away from the 'main' road and off the tourist track (so to speak) and can offer self-catering accommodation as well as bed and breakfast.
-They also have the beautiful Boathouse Restaurant overlooking the loch where you stand a good chance of seeing otters.
-Well worth a visit - hear the new chef (2018) is doing very well (she came canoeing with her family and myself the day before she started working at Kingairloch).
+As I'm including Kingairloch in this region, it is definitely worth mentioning the Kingairloch Highland Estate as you'll probably not have heard of it.
+They are nestled away from the 'main' road and off the tourist track (what isn't over here?) and can offer self-catering accommodation as well as bed and breakfast.
+They closed the beautiful Boathouse Restaurant overlooking the loch in 2019, but the building is available for private hire (e.g. weddings, conferences, etc.) and you stand a good chance of seeing otters.

 As you get off the ferry, turn right and park in the small parking area just past the Ardgour Inn and walk back to the pier before the ferry slip.
 There are three small wooden nest boxes on the southern side where you can often see the Black guillemots launching themselves comically into the water.
 You may also see diving birds or even Common dolphins in that area, so it is worth stopping rather than getting caught up in the surge of traffic off the ferry heading towards Strontian.

 Up in the mountains red deer can be heard roaring in October/November and the woodland walks, through beech trees mostly, behind the church contain a wide range of wildlife, especially bird life.

 Kayaking or Canoeing on Loch Linnhe